 Exploration and mining companies are regulated under the same tax legislation as all other companies in Finland.
 Tax models for the mining sector differ in different countries.
 The Finnish model resembles that of other Nordic countries.
 Read more about business financing in the pages of Industry Investment, Finnvera and Centres for Economic Development, Transport and the Environment.

-(Making Finland a leader in sustainable extractive industry, resume in English)Figure 2.
+(Making Finland a leader in sustainable extractive industry, abstract in English)Figure 2.
 Industrial mineral and gemstone mines in 2011 (jpg) (572.1 KB)